 GIVE – For anything with a family/friends connection, offer it up to family members first, is there anyone else who would like it?

-I love the idea that an item is going on a new adventure, to live with a new family, to take on a new purpose.
+I love the idea that an item is going on a new adventure, living with a new family, to take on a new purpose.
 If we are not using and loving the item then someone else out there might.

 THROW – It’s sad but there are going to be things that are no longer of use or things that only have value to the person who first owned them or they are broken beyond repair.
 That is OK, they served their purpose, thank the item for that as you put it out in the rubbish.